pymupdf/PyMuPDF-Optional-Material/docs/textpage.rst

 Span Dictionary
 ~~~~~~~~~~~~~~~~
 Spans contain the actual text.
 In contrast to MuPDF versions up to 1.11, a span no longer includes positioning information.
 Therefore, to reconstruct the text a line, span text pieces must be concatenated.
 A span now contains font information.
-A line contains more than one span only, when any changes in the font occur.
+A line contains more than one span only, when any changes of the font or its attributes occur.

 =============== =====================================================
 Key             Value